Data

 St. Cloud: Benton, Stearns

-Our first year of data is 2018 and we will update to the latest year available.
+Our first year of data is 2016 and we will update to the latest year available.
+Data for prior years is inconsistent and has not been included.
 Caution should be used when analyzing data and interpreting results for 2020 and 2021 due to changes in travel patterns due to the COVID pandemic.

 We also include an estimate of CO2 emissions.
 This is estimated based on the average transportation CO2e emissions per mile for the entire state which is 484 grams/mile.
 Data on total transportation emissions was from the Minnesota Department of Transportation, Performance Measure Dasbboard for transportation emissions.
 We assumed an average of 40 million metric tons CO2 equivalent in total.
 This was divided by total VMT in 2023.